gitesei/jupyter-course/README.md

 3. [Download](https://github.com/mlund/jupyter-course/archive/master.zip) the course material
    (this github repository) and unzip.
-4. Install and activate the `LUcompute` environment described by the file [`environment.yml`](/environment.yml) by running the following in a terminal:
+4. Install and activate the `LUcompute` environment described by the file [`environment.yml`](/environment.yml) by running the following in a terminal (inside the jupyter-course directory where you should see [`environment.yml`](/environment.yml)):

    ```bash
    conda env create -f environment.yml